rafal-kos/personal-blog/content/posts/2019-02-110---Magento-2-How-to-disable-module-per-environment.md

 ---
-title: How to be disable moduler per environment?
+title: How to be disable module per environment?
 date: "2019-02-10T10:27:37.121Z"
 template: "post"
 draft: false